Shikaga/PitchBlackAnalysis/index.md

 But no. The film follows up this self inflicted jab with the devastating uppercut of making us spend the majority of the next fifty minutes with them, and their terrible dialog.

-Formost amongst these is Santana, a villain so reprehensible that the film needs to tell you that he captured and raped a woman before showing her being released and gunned down by him.
+Foremost amongst these is Santana, a villain so reprehensible that the film needs to tell you that he captured and raped a woman before showing her being released and gunned down by him.
 Apparently subtlety is over rated.

 In addition, we have the captain of another ship, who turns out to be the father of Johns, yes, the character from *Pitch Black*.
 And under his command, his first officer is none other than Starbuck from *Battlestar Gallactica (2004)*